AbdulMoiz961/Academic-Portfolio/README.md

 - Responsive layout for seamless viewing on various devices
 - Integration of React.js for dynamic and interactive user experiences

-Feel free to explore the website and navigate through its pages to get a glimpse of the cybersecurity solutions offered by NexGen CyberShield.
+Feel free to explore the website and navigate through its pages.
 If you have any feedback or questions, don't hesitate to [contact me](mailto:shabdulmoiz96@gmail.com).

 ## How to Run Locally
-1. Clone this repository: `git clone https://github.com/AbdulMoiz961/Static-NexGen_Cybershield.git`
+1. Clone this repository: `git clone https://github.com/AbdulMoiz961/Academic-Portfolio.git`
-2. Navigate to the project directory: `cd Static-NexGen_Cybershield`
+2. Navigate to the project directory: `cd Academic-Portfolio`
 3. Install dependencies: `npm install`
-4. Start the development server: `npm start`
+4. Start the development server: `npm run dev`

 ---